MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

 title: Configure automatic log upload using Docker in Azure
 description: This article describes the process configuring automatic log upload for continuous reports in Cloud App Security using a Docker on Ubuntu or RHEL in Azure.
 keywords:
-author: rkarlin
+author: ShlomoSagir-MS
-ms.author: rkarlin
+ms.author: shsagir
-manager: rkarlin
+manager: ShlomoSagir-MS
-ms.date: 1/27/2019
+ms.date: 7/18/2019
 ms.topic: conceptual
 ms.collection: M365-security-compliance
 ms.prod: